keyapatel7/Next-word-Prediction-NLP/README.md

-# Next-word-Prediction-NLP
+Next-word-Prediction-NLP
-Next Word Prediction Using BiLSTM
 📌 Project Overview

-This project implements a Next Word Prediction system using Deep Learning (Bidirectional LSTM).
+This project implements a Next Word Prediction system using Natural Language Processing (NLP) and Bidirectional LSTM (BiLSTM).
-The model predicts the most probable next word based on a given sequence of words.
+The model predicts the most likely next word based on a given sequence of input words.

-Such models are commonly used in:
+Next-word prediction is widely used in:

 Search engines